 When Yehovah gives the Decalogue on Mount Sinai, descending from Heaven to speak with Man in Person, the children of Israel immediately retreat and ask Moses to speak on God’s behalf; they don’t want to interact directly with God Himself.
 Their reason?
 God might accidentally kill them.
 (Ex 20:18-19)

 Aren’t they accusing the Creator of being reckless, of not knowing what He’s doing, of not caring?
-Isn’t this our depravity on display?
+Isn’t this our depravity on full display?
 God is choosing Israel as His special treasure (Ex 19:5) and has just delivered them from slavery in spectacular fashion (Ex 19:4) … and now He isn’t able to speak to people without killing them?
 Really?

 God could as easily smash the earth between His thumb and forefinger (Is 40:15); if God wanted to take them out, stepping back from the mount and asking Moses to step in isn’t going to help.
 What are they thinking?